Prefabricated houses are built in sections in large war […]

-Prefabricated homes are built in sections in large warehouse-like facilities, eliminating weather damage or delays, then moved to the site and assembled.
+Prefabricated houses are built in sections in large warehouse-like facilities, eliminating weather damage or delays, then moved to the site and assembled.
 They’ve come a long way from the “manufactured homes” of yesteryear and the industry has evolved to the point where their homes look the same as homes built on-site.

 The “prefab” or “modular” option is apparently being looked at seriously by a number of fire burnouts, not only as primary residences, but as temporary residences and accessory dwelling units, or “granny flats,” as they’re sometimes called.
 Some of the biggest reasons for their appeal are that prefabs cost less and are faster to build than an on-site construction, but have comparable quality.